marcusyoung/otpr/README.md

 To get more information about the trip when using transit modes, `otp_get_times()` can be called with the ‘detail’ argument set to TRUE.
-The trip duration is then further broken down by time on transit, walking time (from/to and between stops), waiting time (when changing transit vehicle or mode), and number of transfers (when changing transit vehicle or mode).
+The trip duration (minutes) is then further broken down by time on transit, walking time (from/to and between stops), waiting time (when changing transit vehicle or mode), and number of transfers (when changing transit vehicle or mode).

 ``` r